krispyensign/unidash/README.md

-# MutantStopBot
+# MutantMarketBot

-MutantStopBot is a bot to perform signal generation and backtesting using WMA on different charts.
+MutantMarketBot is a bot to perform signal generation and backtesting using WMA on different charts.

 ## NOTICE